perrygeo/python-rasterstats/docs/manual.rst

 - mean
 - count

 Optionally, these statistics are also available.
-TODO describe in more detail

 - sum
 - std